 Alton and Mabel were beloved by everyone who knew them.
 They were quiet, humble, generous servants of Christ who never sought the limelight.
-Alton was physically a large man who weighed in excess of 350 pounds, but at his age of about 65 when we first met them, he was still very active and strong.
+Alton was physically a large man who weighed in excess of three hundred and fifty pounds, but at his age of about 65 when we first met them he was still very active and strong.
 One couldn’t have a conversation with Alton for more than a few minutes without breaking into laughter.
-He could tell some of the funniest stories I ever heard and most of them related to some event or activity he and Mabel had been involved in.
-I’m certain Mabel not only experienced the events but had heard Alton recount them numerous times.
+He could tell some of the funniest stories I ever heard and most of them related to some event or activity in which he and Mabel had been involved.
+I know Mabel not only experienced the events but had heard Alton recount them numerous times.
 Still she would quietly smile and frequently laugh out loud as Alton relived each account.
-Alton’s account of why he and Mabel always travelled Business Class was my favorite story, and despite the fact I heard it multiple times, I usually laughed until I cried when he told it.
+Alton’s account of why he and Mabel always travelled Business Class was my favorite story, and despite the fact I heard it many times I usually laughed until I cried whenever he told it.
 The word pictures he painted and the gestures he used created a hilarious scene.
 Here’s the account;

 “The reason I started flying Business Class began when my brother Curt and I went on a bird hunting trip to west Texas around 1985.
-We drove from Amity down to Dallas to catch a Southwest Airlines flight to Amarillo, where we had hunted several times before.
+We drove from Amity down to Dallas to catch a Southwest Airlines flight to Amarillo where we had hunted several times before.
 On Southwest they only had economy class seats.
-We already had our tickets and had reserved 2 seats on the back row of the plane which had a row with 3 seats.
-We were hoping that 3rd seat wouldn’t be taken which was the case on previous flights on Southwest.
-Curt is bigger than I am, and we not only filled our seats, but most of the other seat also!
-When we started getting on the plane, there were more people than usual waiting in line.
-They loaded us first, and when we got comfortable in our seats, I told Curt, “you start praying nobody has this other seat, and I’ll watch the door.”
-When I saw the flight attendant finally close the door, I told Curt his prayers seemed to be working but keep on praying, and I’ll keep watching.
+We already had our tickets and had reserved two seats on the back row of the plane which had a row with three seats.
+We were hoping that third seat wouldn’t be taken which was the case on our previous flights on Southwest.
+Curt is bigger than I am, and we not only filled our seats, but most of the third seat also.
+When we started getting on the plane there were more people than usual waiting in line.
+They loaded us first, and when we got comfortable in our seats I told Curt, “you start praying nobody has this other seat, and I’ll watch the door.”
+When I saw the flight attendant finally close the door I told Curt his prayers seemed to be working but keep on praying, and I’ll keep watching.
 And then I saw her coming down the aisle!

 She was a younger woman than us, but she looked to be about our size.
-As she walked down the aisle, she was touching the seat arms on each side of the aisle.
+As she walked down the aisle her hips were touching the seat arms on each side of the aisle.
 “Keep praying Curt, maybe her seat is not this far back.”
 When she got to our row she said, “Excuse me but is this where seat 1B is located?”
 I said, “It sure is, honey.
 Come on board.”
-She then said to me, “I can’t sit down until you stand up.”
+She then said to me, “I can’t get to my seat until you stand up.”
 I told her, “I can’t stand up until you back up!”
 We worked and worked and finally got her wedged in that seat between us.
-By the time we did, every person on that plane was laughing.
+By the time we did every person on the plane was laughing.
 I don’t know how we were able to get her seated, because when the plane finally took off I was having a hard time breathing.
-We made it Amarillo and the 3 of us laughed most of the way there.
-I told Curt when we got off the plane, in the future I was always flying Business Class!
-He and Mabel kept his word regarding future flying.
+It seemed when either she or Curt inhaled I had to exhale, and that was the only way I could breath.
+We finally got to Amarillo and the three of us laughed most of the way there.
+I told Curt when we got off the plane I was always going to fly Business Class from now on.”
+He and Mabel kept his word regarding future flights.

-Cathy and I loved our friendship with the Bean’s, and for at least 5 of the 10 years we travelled overseas with ICR, the Bean’s also made the trip.
-We had a special bond with them, since at that time we were the only couples on the ICR team from Arkansas.
+Cathy and I loved our friendship with the Bean’s, and for at least five of the ten years we travelled overseas with ICR, the Bean’s also made the trip.
+We had a special bond with them, since at the time we were the only couples on the ICR team from Arkansas.
 They have now both departed this life, and we are confident we will see them again.
-I believe Alton’s first words to us will be, ” Glory.
+I believe Alton’s first words to us will be, ” Glory be to God.
 Come on board!”